MiamiOH-CSE274/Portfolio/README.md

 I chose to do the Linked List Lab for the implementation of a List.
 Here is a link to my source code on my branch in Brinkman's repository on github: https://github.com/MiamiOH-CSE274/04_Linked_List_Lab/blob/kojsmn/LinkedList.ipp

+I implemented a doubly-linked list that had pointers to the next and prev nodes.
+I was able to have add, remove, get and set be 0(1) or constant time when i was 0 or i was size()-1.
+Memory is not leaked and I was able to use a Linked List in my Shuffle project.

 I also used a linked list as my data structure in the Shuffle project.
 Here is a link to my branch on Brinkman's repository: https://github.com/MiamiOH-CSE274/Shuffle/tree/kojsmn